 Kids: Can you think of a time when you received something in your life that you are grateful for?

 Adults: Was there a time in your life that you didn’t experience Dayenu, when you didn’t appreciate that you had received “enough,” but should have?

 Q8: What does it mean to be someone who leads others in rejoicing?
 When have you ever danced for pure joy to celebrate?
 What was the response of the group to your dance?

-In Exodus after the Israelites escaped from the Egyptians through the Parted Red Sea and arrived safely on dry ground, Miriam took out her timbrel and led the Israelite women in dance and song to celebrate.
-This celebration also resulted in the bitter water becoming sweet for the Israelites to drink.
+In Exodus after the children of Israel escaped from the Egyptians through the Parted Red Sea and arrived safely on dry ground, Miriam took out her timbrel and led the Israelite women in dance and song to celebrate.
+This celebration also resulted in the bitter water becoming sweet for the children of Israel to drink.

 When I was in Israel for my daughter’s Bat Mitzvah at a restaurant on the Lake in Tiberias, there was another family’s Bar Mitzvah celebration, and I impulsively crashed the party and led my family in dancing the Hava Nagilah with the rest of the party.
 It was so much fun!

 Kids: When have you started a really fun celebration dance with your friends?
 What was the occasion?
 How did they react?

 Adults: When have you really let loose for pure celebratory dance?
 I always think of the fun of dancing the Hava Nagilah and raising the Chair at weddings and Bar/Bat Mitzvahs.

 Q9: What is your personal Red Sea obstacle in your journey from Slavery?